Meaningful Gifts for One Year Old Babies (plus newborns & toddlers too!)

 On the other hand…

 With our first, we wanted to be sensible and not spend money unnecessarily, but we also couldn’t resist getting him something fun.
 It was our first “Baby’s First Christmas” too!

 So…here are some tips on finding a happy medium…

-(This post may contain affiliate links.
-See my disclosure for details.)
+This post may contain affiliate links.
+See my disclosure for details.

-Splurge a little: but keep it practical.
+But keep it practical.
 Have fun with it!
 That’s a joy of being a parent!
 But try to think through gift choices.

-Think ahead: For Sam’s 2nd Christmas, just after he turned 1, we wanted him to have a fun toy from us, but we didn’t want to overdo it.
+For my son’s 2nd Christmas, just after he turned 1, we wanted him to have a fun toy from us, but we didn’t want to overdo it.

 It livened up bath time and since he only played with them once a day (at most) he never got “over” them.

 We want to help our kids understand that we love people more than we like things.
 We hope to raise them this way from the beginning.

 But that’s a hard concept to convey to a new baby!

 So, we are kind of practicing it ourselves as we work through gift-giving our first few Christmases and Birthdays as new parents.

-Perfect Gift Ideas for Newborns to 3 Year Olds
+Perfect Gift Ideas for Newborns and Beyond

 Here are my suggestions for some awesome gift ideas, including things that we have given our son and plan to give our new little one this year.

 Plus, as we read the new books to them, it shows them that we want to be with them, not just keep them busy so they’ll leave us alone.

 Here are some of our favorites, ranging from what we’ve been reading him from day 1 to our favorite newest additions.

 This has been a family favorite since Day 1.
 It’s short and simple and just adorable.

 This is my favorite.
 It actually had to grow on me with time because I didn’t get that it was supposed to be lulling him to sleep.

 This is a lift-a-flap book.
 It has a surprisingly lot of pages for such a little board book.
 We’ve read it a ton in 2 years so it’s special to us.
 You’ll love it too.

-This was a gift from my aunt, the librarian, on Sam’s 1st birthday.
+This was a gift from my aunt, the librarian, on our baby’s first birthday.
 I love it so much that I’m trying to collect all of the series.

 It encourages creativity, friendship and good old-fashioned play!
 My son loves to “read” it to us because he knows it so well.
 It’s a new favorite in our home.

 Give an Experience

 For a baby, they probably prefer doing something fun with Mama and Dada anyway.
 Plan a fun outing and make a big deal of it.

 Get some hot chocolate, let Baby get out and touch the scenery.
 Little ones LOVE stimulation.
 They will adore such a fun time with their very favorite people.
-That’s a perfect gift if you ask me.

 Another non-traditional gift idea is to give a memory.
 Obviously, we can’t remember baby years, but you can take photos and help them remember.

 A couple ideas: